-Section 10.5. - Engineer.
+Section 12.44. - Engineer.

 The Engineer shall be an Administrative Appointment of the First Selectman.
 The Engineer shall be a qualified professional civil engineer registered to practice in the State of Connecticut in accordance with the provisions of Chapter 391 of the Connecticut General Statutes.
 He shall provide engineering services for all Town Boards.
 All requests for the services of the Engineer shall be coordinated and approved by the First Selectman.
-Residency within the Town of Seymour is not required for this position.

-Section 10.6. - Board of Ethics.
+Section 12.5. - Board of Ethics.